lizette237/Data-Analysis-on-the-Sales-of-U.S-Superstore/README.md

 :-----------------------------------------|:-------------------------:
 ![](Region1.png)                          |![](Region1.1.png)

 West Region contributed 32% to total sales and 38% to total profit being the overall best as compared to other regions, followed by East with 30% and 32% to total sales and profit with Central and South Regions being the least.
-Marketting Strategies should  implemented to improve on the productivity of the Central and South Regions.
+Marketting Strategies should be  implemented to improve on the productivity of the Central and South Regions.

 ### Sales of 2016 and 2017 by Months
 Table                             | Visualisation